Introduction to Nightmare Revisited Album

 The album itself is well put together with a great group of artists.

-Starting with Marilyn Manson’s cover of “This is Halloween”, the album itself is off to an amazing start with his dark vocals.
-Contrasting the opening song, the album contains artists are diverse as they are dark.
-Korn performs “Kidnap the Sandy Klaws” with “Sally’s Song” being covered by Evanescence vocalist Amy Lee.
+Starting with Marilyn Manson’s cover of “This is Halloween,” the album is off to a fantastic start with his dark vocals.
+Contrasting the opening song, the album contains diverse artists as they are dark.
+Korn performs “Kidnap the Sandy Klaws” with “Sally’s Song” covered by Evanescence vocalist Amy Lee.

-The other artists include Datarock, Yoshida Brothers, Rodrigo y Gabriela, The Album Leaf and RJD2 bringing their own sound forward.
+The other artists include Datarock, Yoshida Brothers, Rodrigo y Gabriela, The Album Leaf and RJD2, bringing their sound forward.
 Danny Elfman himself shows up on the album with opening and closing remarks.